phyro/ohara/README.md

 ### Usage

-We can view the timestamped hashes for a given identifier by running:
+We can view the timestamped hashes for a given Internet Archive identifier by running:

 ```
 ohara read <identifier>